Immunization

 What are the symptoms?

-- Symptoms of pertussis usually develop within 5 to 10 days after you are exposed, but may not develop for as long as 3 weeks.
+- Symptoms of pertussis usually develop within 5 to 10 days after exposure but may not develop for as long as 3 weeks.

-- First week or two, early symptoms may include:
+- In the first week or two, early symptoms may include:

 --Subtle onset of runny nose.